EduardoL13/aircraft_design/README.md

 This repository contains a growing set of Python modules designed to support core calculations in aircraft design and preliminary analysis.
 The current focus is on quick-access routines for atmospheric conditions, aerodynamics, and performance estimations, with future development aimed at enabling parametric geometry generation.

+## Status
+⚠️ Work in Progress: This project is under active development.
+Expect breaking changes.

 ## Modules Included

 - **Atmospheric Conditions:**